Back

 What I'd do differently

 I started too creatively and had to scale back.
 Too many button variations, too many distinct elements.
-Simplifying took time I could have spent building something more scalable from the start.
+Next time I'd build something more scalable from the start.

 I'd also invest more time in user research.
-Four participants gave me direction, but more voices would have sharpened the insights further.
+Four participants gave me direction, but more voices would have sharpened the insights.
+The next phase would be designing the subscription flow, making recurring purchase feel like a natural continuation of the brand story.